-According to the ABS, in 2022, the most common language spoken at home in Australia other than English was Mandarin, at 1.7% of the total population, followed by Arabic, Cantonese, and Vietnamese and Italian.
-Chinese-born immigrants now make up 2% of Australia's population.
+According to the ABS, the most common language spoken at home in Australia other than English is now Mandarin, at 1.7% of the total population, followed by Italian, Arabic, Cantonese, Greek, and Vietnamese.
+Chinese-born immigrants now make up 2% of Australia's population, compared to 5.1% for those born in the UK and 2.6% for New Zealand.

-The island continent is almost as big as the USA, but has a population of only 26.6 million people (most of whom live within 24 kilometres of the coast).
+The island continent is almost as big as the USA, but has a population of only 23 million people (most of whom live within 24 kilometres of the coast).
 Australia's coastline stretches almost 50,000 kilometres and has more beaches (over 10,000) than any other country.
 Inland, there are vast areas of semi-arid and desert land.
 All major cities, including the nation's capital Canberra, are wonderfully liveable, offer great cultural liberty and exceptional quality of life.

-TO MELBOURNE INSTITUTE OF TECHNOLOGY
+WELCOME TO MELBOURNE INSTITUTE OF TECHNOLOGY